RichaPujara/Portfolio/README.md

    - **Contact Me Page**:

       The general contact information including address, phone no and Email address.
-Clicking on the ***email icon*** directly opens the email client.
+Clicking on the ***email address*** directly opens the email client and phone opens the direct calling option (provided the user device has appropriate enabled features).
 It also contains a form through which the user can submit the query.
 The social media icons provides the direct links to the professional accounts.

    - **Header**: